LorenFrankLab/spyglass/tests/README.md

 - Coverage items.
 The coverage report indicates what percentage of the code was included in tests.

-    - `--cov=spyglatss`: Which package should be described in the coverage report
+    - `--cov=spyglass`: Which package should be described in the coverage report
     - `--cov-report term-missing`: Include lines of items missing in coverage

 - Verbosity.